 - Kidney problems (can be serious or even fatal)

 - Pain and discomfort

 - Weakness & severe cramping

 Short term use of Rimadyl or other NSAID drugs is usually not a problem for most canines, however, chronic use could lead to variety of adverse side effects such as Gastrointestinal distress and paradoxical effects, like increased agitation.
 Gastrointestinal symptoms such as vomiting, diarrhea, weight loss or lack of appetite need to be communicated to your pet care professional as soon as you notice them.

 A dog with Gastrointestinal sensitivity to NSAID drugs almost always show these preliminary symptoms long before internal bleeding occurs.

 Although Rimadyl is considered one of the “safer” NSAID’s available for canines, there is a new wholistic treatment option if your dog is predisposed to have an adverse reaction to NSAID medication (non steroidal anti-inflammatory drugs).

-For dog owners, CBD-rich hemp oil is a safe and effective Rimadyl substitute for dogs with joint pain and inflammation.
+For dog owners, full spectrum CBD-rich hemp oil is a safe and effective Rimadyl substitute for dogs with joint pain and inflammation.
 CBD oil is a powerful natural treatment therapy; and it’s easy to use as your dog’s daily health supplement.

 CBD Oil For Dogs